 Pam.Cox@sdsmt.edu, or phone (605)394-2291.

-Institute of Atmospheric Sciences
+Department of Atmospheric and Environmental Sciences

 South Dakota School of Mines and Technology

 • 501 East

 Saint Joseph Street • Rapid City, SD 57701